jwplayer/ott-web-app/docs/features/series.md

 ## Native series and search

-Customer are advised to exclude serie episodes from the search playlists by using tags.
-Likewise customer should ensure the serie title and description are part of the first episode.
+Customer are advised to exclude series episodes from the search playlists by using tags.
+Likewise customers should ensure the serie title and description are part of the first episode.